GreptimeTeam/greptimedb/README.md

 - Connect us with [Linkedin](https://www.linkedin.com/company/greptime/)
 - Follow us on [Twitter](https://twitter.com/greptime)

-## Commerial Support
+## Commercial Support

-If you are running GreptimeDB OSS in your organization, we offer additional enterprise addons, installation service, training and consulting.
-[Contact us](https://greptime.com/contactus) and we will reach out to you with more detail of our commerial license.
+If you are running GreptimeDB OSS in your organization, we offer additional enterprise add-ons, installation services, training, and consulting.
+[Contact us](https://greptime.com/contactus) and we will reach out to you with more detail of our commercial license.

 ## License